victoriamccray/mccr/README.md

 ## Get Involved

-This project is in early development.
-If you work in transitional services in Atlanta and are interested in pro bono data collaboration, reach out.
-If you are a researcher, clinician, or community member whose work intersects with this mission, please feel free to reach out!
+MCCR is in the early stages of development.

+If you are:

+- a researcher interested in collaboration,
+- a clinician or community partner,
+- someone with lived experience,
+- or a technologist interested in open science,

+I'd love to connect.
+Reach out to discuss research, partnerships, or ways to contribute as the organization grows.
 ---

 ## Contact